Davenport, Iowa: Economy

 Davenport's biggest labor industry is manufacturing, with over 7,600 jobs in the sector.
 John Deere is the second largest employer in the Quad Cities, after the Rock Island Arsenal as a whole.
 Deere, however, is the largest single employer, employing 7,200 workers in the Quad Cities and 948 on its north side Davenport plant.
 John Deere World Headquarters is located in Moline.
 Other large employers in Davenport and the Quad Cities include, Genesis Health System with 5,125 employees and 4,900 in Davenport, Trinity Regional Health System with 3,333, regional grocery store Hy-Vee with 3,138 and the Davenport Community School District with 2,237 employees.

 Davenport is the headquarters for department store Von Maur, which has 24 stores.
 Davenport is also the headquarters of Lee Enterprises, which publishes fifty daily newspapers and more than 300 weekly newspapers, shoppers, and specialty publications, along with online sites in 23 states.
 As of September 2009, the unemployment rate in Davenport and the rest of the Quad Cities, had risen to 8.4%.

-The median income for a household in the city was $40,378, with families earning $51,445.
-Males had a median income of $41,853 versus $30,002 for females.
-The per capita income for the city was $18,828.
-About 10.5% of families and 14.1% of the population were below the poverty line, including 19.2% of those under age 18 and 6.4% of those ages 65 or over.

 The surrounding Quad Cities have major places of employment, including the Rock Island Arsenal, KONE, Inc and Alcoa.